 3. Work With The Hair You Have

-You’d be surprised by just how much can be done with thinning and balding hair.
+How much can be done with thinning and balding hair would surprise you.
 You may have some way to go before ending up completely bald.

 If you do have some hair on the top, it’s worth visiting your barber to see what can be done about it.
 A good barber is like a sculptor – he or she sees things you can’t because it’s their job to do so.

-They’re able to use your specific head shape and your specific hair distribution to determine what can be done to make the result as aesthetically pleasing as possible.
+They can use your specific head shape and hair distribution to determine what can be done to make the result as aesthetically pleasing as possible.

 Remember, the hair on the sides and back will remain.
 It’s the hair on the top that gradually disappears.
-If you’ve got enough on the top, a Crew Cut may well be possible.
+A Crew Cut may be possible if you’ve got enough on the top.

 A Crew Cut consists of hair on the top that’s longer than the sides that are buzzed down with a clipper.
 The high-and-tight is a variation of the Crew Cut.